Baby Carrier Weight Limits

 Different types of carriers are designed with different weight limits.
 These limits are identified through safety testing, ensuring the material and design of the carrier can support the weight of your child.

-Wrap-Carrier Hybrids like the Aerial Buckle Wrap Carrier are an innovation that gives parents the secure, comfort and close fit of a wrap with the support of a buckle carrier.
+Wrap-Carrier Hybrids like the Aerial Buckle Baby Wrap Carrier are an innovation that gives parents the secure, comfort and close fit of a baby carrier wrap with the support of a buckle carrier.
 They’re usually ideal for newborns and infants, although some are designed with larger weight ranges.
+The Wildbird aerial buckle wrap is designed for full term babies up to 25 lbs, however Wildbird has found it to be most comfortable and secure when worn with babies under 15lbs.
+WildBird recommends caregivers always consider their baby's overall size and readiness to ensure a safe and comfortable fit.
+Refer here for more safety guidelines and readiness for using the Aerial Buckle Wrap.
+For babies above the 15 lb. weight range, Wildbird suggests using the Aerial Buckle Carrier.

 Baby Carrier Weight Limits by Age and Stage